You can access these settings in the Settings application under the URLs and SEO category.

 Use NOFOLLOW for user links

-If enabled, the system instructs search engine crawlers (robots) not to follow links posted by users on forums, message boards or in blog comments.
+If selected, the system instructs search engine crawlers (robots) not to follow links posted by users on forums, message boards or in blog comments.
 This is achieved by including the rel="nofollow" attribute in the output code of all such link tags.

 This precaution can help prevent user-generated links from damaging the search ranking of your website.